Highway 1 (South Australia)

 In South Australia, Highway 1 is a 1715 km long route that follows the coastline of the state, from the Victorian border near Mount Gambier to the Western Australian border near Eucla.
 Highway 1 continues around the rest of Australia, joining all mainland state capitals, and connecting major centres in Tasmania.
 All roads within the Highway 1 system are allocated a road route numbered M1, A1, B1 or R1, depending on the state route numbering system.
 In South Australia, most of the highway is designated as route A1, with multi-lane, dual-carriage-way sections generally designated route M1, and the alignment around the Adelaide CBD designated route R1.
 South-east of Tailem Bend, it is designated route B1.

 History

 Highway 1 was created as part of the National Route Numbering system, adopted in 1955.
 The route was compiled from an existing network of state and local roads and tracks.
+It was meant to be a National Route between the Victorian Border near Mt.
+Gambier and Adelaide.
+In 1958, it was extended northward from Adelaide to Port Augusta, and westward, toward the Eyre/Lincoln highway junction.
+The Eyre Highway, the Port Wakefield-Port Augusta Road, Port Wakefield Road, and the South Eastern Freeway were declared National Highways in November 1974.
+Since, the route has remained static.